north bay trumpet

 - I suppose this is one possibility.

-band director has the student's best-interest in mind or
+director has the student's best-interest in mind or whether they are

 - Be sure the decision is yours.